 4. What Happens If I Miss a Personal Loan Payment?

 Missing a personal loan payment can have serious financial consequences, including late fees and a drop in your credit score.
+Consequences of Missing a Payment:- Late Fees: Most lenders charge a late payment fee if you miss the due date.

 - Credit Score Impact: A missed payment can be reported to credit bureaus if it’s 30+ days late, lowering your score significantly.